jakejhc/symposium/README.md

 12:00 PM - 12:20 PM EDT
 Tuesday, August 19, 2025
 Room: Digital Session (Digital Meeting)
-Add To Itinerary
-Add to calendar
-Understanding thermal transport mechanisms in polymer composites is essential for tailoring their thermal conductivity-either enhancing it for efficient heat dissipation or reducing it for thermal insulation…
 Presenter
 Yanfei Xu, University of Massachusetts Amherst